 It is intended that claims made under this program be at arms-length from other public servants and/or family members.
 No claims should be filed seeking reimbursement based on receipts issued by another public servant, his or her immediate family member nor the employee’s immediate family member.
 Claims must be made on the prescribed form, accompanied by an itemized receipt.

-Employees may submit claims dating back to April 1 in the year in which they become eligible, but not prior to their date of employment.
+Employees may submit receipts dating back to April 1 in the year in which they become eligible, but not prior to their date of employment.

 To offset the cost of a student loan or contribution to an RRSP, a receipt showing the payment must be attached to the claim form and specific direction provided as to the amount of money to be reimbursed.